Flamingo wins ESOMAR Best Paper award

-"The consumer marketing team at Twitter has made the findings of this research central to the first consumer marketing campaigns the company is running in the UK,” said Cecily Long, Acting Head of Semiotics and one of the authors of the paper.
+"The consumer marketing team at Twitter has made the findings of this research central to the first consumer marketing campaigns the company is running in the UK,” said Cecily Long, Associate Director in the Semiotics team and one of the authors of the paper.
 "It is informing not only content to go in Twitter ads, but also helping people within the business understand key target segments and how Twitter can make their platform more appealing to them.

 "The understanding of culture on Twitter — and Twitter as culture — has changed how Twitter thinks about and speaks to new and lapsed users through their campaigns."